Featured

 BEAUTY

-Watching the drama unfold made me realize how fragile we are and how even the simplest of mishandled words can shatter souls and hope.
+Watching the drama unfold made me realize how fragile we are and how even the simplest mishandled words can shatter souls and hope.
 Deep down, we will always remain children affected by bullies and those who inadvertently hurt us.
 Some learn to manage their feelings and come off as poised and mature, but others continue to struggle with the impulses of their youth of fight or flight.
 I think we are tired of fighting and choose to fly away with our broken wings, more often than not.

 I ask questions of myself as well as of you.
 I wanted to know what the Bible says, and here is what I found: